Smooth backfitting of proportional hazards with multiplicative components: Abstract

 \section{Abstract}

 Smooth backfitting has proven to have a number of theoretical and practical advantages in structured regression.
-Smooth backfitting projects the data down onto the structured space of interest providing a direct link between data and estimator.
+By projecting the data down onto the structured space of interest smooth backfitting provides a direct link between data and estimator.
 This paper introduces the ideas of smooth backfitting to survival analysis in a proportional hazard model, where we assume an underlying conditional hazard with multiplicative components.
-We develop asymptotic theory for the estimator and we use the smooth backfitter in a practical application, where we extend recent advances of in-sample forecasting methodology by allowing more information to be incorporated, while still obeying the structured requirements of in-sample forecasting. \keywords{Aalen's multiplicative model; Local linear kernel estimation; Survival data; In-sample forecasting.}
+We develop asymptotic theory for the estimator.
+In a comprehensive simulation study we show that our smooth backfitting estimator successfully circumvents the curse of dimensionality and outperforms existing estimators.
+This is especially the case in difficult situations like high number of covariates and/or high correlation between the covariates, where other estimators tend to break down.
+We use the smooth backfitter in a practical application where we extend recent advances of in-sample forecasting methodology by allowing more information to be incorporated, while still obeying the structured requirements of in-sample forecasting.